moliver28/research-handbook/content/job-families/sales/professional-services-engineer.md

 - Experienced in collaborating with other managers and executing strategies
 - Proven track record in software/technology sales or consulting and management
 - Demonstrated ability to think strategically about business, products, and technical challenges

+## Senior Engineering Manager, Professional Services

+The Senior Engineering Manager, Professional Services reports to the Director, Professional Services.

+The Responsibilities and Roles for the `Senior Engineering Manager, Professional Services` extend those for the `Engineering Manager, Professional Services` as follows:

+### Responsibilities

+- Collaborate with peers in Practice Management, Engagement Management, and Operations to implement efficiency improvements for Professional Services
+- Be a trusted advisor to GitLab AEs, SALs, and SAs
+- Deliver updates on key Professional Services engagements and initiatives in the Sales and Professional Services forecast calls

+### Requirements

+- Demonstrated progressive experience managing, leading and/or delivering professional services or customer success
+- Demonstrated progressive experience with a subscription-based business model, delivering on-premises and SaaS solutions

 ## Public Sector